lingyourlanguage/The-Story-of-Chinese/The Story of Chinese.md

   [^27]: Simpson 96

-  [^28]: According to the symposium, Putonghua was defined by its phonology, lexicon, and grammar as follows (Chen 2004: 24):

-> *Pŭtо̄nghuà* is the standard form of Modern Chinese with the Beijing phonological system as its norm of pronunciation, and Northern dialects as its base dialect, and looking to exemplary modern works in *báihuà* ‘vernacular literary language’ for its grammatical norms.
+  [^28]: According to the symposium, Putonghua was defined by its phonology, lexicon, and grammar as follows (Chen 2004: 24): "*Pŭtо̄nghuà* is the standard form of Modern Chinese with the Beijing phonological system as its norm of pronunciation, and Northern dialects as its base dialect, and looking to exemplary modern works in *báihuà* ‘vernacular literary language’ for its grammatical norms."

   [^29]: In fact, the goal of the committee was less to work out common pronunciations, as there was not much to discuss, and more to deal with borderline cases.